 The way to indicate that no tone mapping is to be performed, and that the baseline image is to be projected (clamped) to the target color volume, regardless of the targeted HDR headroom, is to specify that the number of alternate images is 0.
 This clause illustrates this behavior by working through the details of the computation.

-This means that the image resulting from the headroom-adaptive tone mapping in the color volume transform step in Clause A.3 will be the unchanged baseline image.
-After this, the image will be converted to the target display as described in Clause A.4, and the resulting image will be projected to the targeted color volume, as described in Clause A.4, Note.
-The result of this operation will be to clamp the baseline image to the targeted HDR headroom.
+This means that the image resulting from the headroom-adaptive tone mapping in the color volume transform step in Clause A.3 is the unchanged baseline image.
+After this, the image is converted to the target display as described in Clause A.4, and the resulting image is projected to the targeted color volume, as described in Clause A.4, Note.
+The result of this operation is to clamp the baseline image to the targeted HDR headroom.

 Figure B.4 illustrates this case, where the color gain function is always equal to the zero color gain function and the headroom-adaptive tone mapping is the identity.